 Setting up a new pole dancing studio brings much excitement, and also many frustrations along the way.
 My journey began back in early September 2013, when I met up with the ever enthusiastic Miss Fit and her partner John to eek out the earliest planning of our joint business venture.
 It was then that we hatched the plan to open up a third Miss Fit Dance Studio.
-I had already decided that I wanted to run a pole studio and had even found an ideal location close to where I live at Taren Point.
+I had already decided that I wanted to run a pole studio and had even found an ideal location close to where I live.
 Turning plans into reality is always harder than you ever imagine, with every conceivable part of the project taking far longer and being far more complicated and expensive than you ever expect.
 So it has been an exciting but rather frustrating adventure at times.
 However we are on our way, the journey to Miss Fit Sydney South has begun!

 The biggest thing I’ve learnt so far is that you at least need to double the amount of time many businesses tell you that things will be done by!
 If it’s not solicitors telling you “just give me another day”, or real estate agents telling you that the air conditioner has been supposedly serviced recently only to find it’s “raining” in your studio, not to mention curtain quotes, structural engineers, and mirror installations.
 All while you have a 6 month old baby with an ear infection screaming at you all day while you are “functioning” on three hours sleep a night.
 (Thank god for caffeine!)
 My husband Dale has been trying to teach me the “three strikes – you’re out” rule of business, and how to be blunt yet polite to people you need to deal with to get things moving.
 Yes I need to toughen up.